Kanboard Documentation

 $this->route->addRoute('/my/route/:my_variable', 'myController', 'myAction', 'myplugin');

-The colon prefix :, define a variable.
-For example :my_variable declare a new variable named my_variable.
+The colon prefix :, defines a variable.
+For example, :my_variable declares a new variable named my_variable.

 If we have the URL /my/route/foobar, the value of my_variable is foobar: